 For all our existence on this planet we have loved salt and have eaten as much as we wanted or could find.
 Our bodies are able to autoregulate our salt intake just like it regulates our water intake.
-Salt regulates hydration signals satiety.
+Salt regulates hydration and signals satiety.

 The more sodium people ate, the less likely they were to die from heart disease.
 Salt had virtually no impact on blood pressure, which is caused by insulin resistance.
 Unless you have poor kidney function or significant heart failure, you’re free to relax your fears and eat salt to taste on all your food.

 📚 The Salt Fix by James DiNicolantonio is a great book on this topic.

 Humans have been playing and working in the sunshine for many thousands of years.
 Human skin has been exposed to sunlight for so long that it has learned to.

-In the last forty years, some of the smartest among us have discovered that the very thing that makes all life on Earth possible is now also the leading cause of skin cancer.
+In the last forty years, some of the smartest among us have discovered that the very thing that makes all life on this planet possible is now also the leading cause of skin cancer.

-Your skin is made of what you eat and completely replaced with new skin cells every month or two.
+Your skin is made of what you eat and completely replaced with new cells every month or two.
 The new cells are made of the proteins, fats and other nutrients you have eaten, for better or for worse.
 Eating quality natural foods would help you build better skin that is much unlikely to burn and become cancerous.

-Doctors and dermatologists keep telling us to stay out of the sun and put poisonous sunscreen on our skins to protect ourselves.
+Doctors and dermatologists keep telling us to stay out of the sun and put poisonous sunscreen on our biggest organ to protect ourselves.
 This is another great example of via negativa gone wrong.
 Instead of adding sunscreen and all the toxic chemicals it contains, it’s better to adjust your sun exposure to your personal situation.

-You need safe sun exposure.
-Our skins are antifragile, meaning they will get stronger from stress in small amounts (hormesis).
+Our skins will get stronger from stress in small amounts (hormesis).
 If your skin can handle 15 minutes of sun exposure today it will get stronger afterwards and can probably handle 16 minutes tomorrow.